Scavenger Hunt for Kids – Benefits and Ideas

 3. Builds Problem Solving Skills

-4. Exercise for Body and Mind
+4. Exercise for the Body and Mind

 While we have seen how it exercises the mind during problem-solving, scavenger hunts also have a way of exercising the body.
-After all, your child will be climbing over things and running hither and thither trying to solve the clues and find the items on the list.
+After all, your child will be climbing over things and running hither and thither, trying to solve the clues and find the items on the list.
 Whether the game is played indoors or out, the challenge it presents for your kids will be in your hands.

 5. Educational

-How is a Scavenger Hunt Different from a Treasure Hunt?
+How Is a Scavenger Hunt Different from a Treasure Hunt?

 Though the two games are often similar, they have some major differences.
 A Treasure hunt usually consists of a series of clues, one leading to the next until eventually, they find their “treasure” which is something that is of more value than the items used for scavenger hunts.